PTransIPs: Identification of phosphorylation sites enhanced by protein PLM embeddings: Materials and methods

-In our training process, we employed the Transductive Information Maximization (TIM) loss function\cite{boudiaf2020transductive}.
-This loss function is an amalgamation of the conventional cross-entropy loss and empirically weighted mutual information.

-In the context of our data, the empirical mutual information between the data (amino acid sequences) and the labels (indicating whether it is a phosphorylation site or not) is divided into two main components.
-The first component is an empirical evaluation of the conditional entropy of the labels, expressed as $\widehat{\mathcal{H}}\left(Y_{\mathcal{Q}} \mid X_{\mathcal{Q}}\right)$.
-The second component deals with the empirical marginal entropy of the labels, denoted as $\widehat{\mathcal{H}}\left(Y_{\mathcal{Q}}\right)$.
-By combining these two components, we can represent this relationship as follows:
+The training process of PTransIPs is inspired by the Transductive Information Maximization (TIM) loss function\cite{boudiaf2020transductive}, which is a combination of the traditional cross-entropy loss and empirically weighted mutual information.
+Given our labeled dataset and the supervised learning task, we utilize a variant of the TIM Loss function that calculates all losses solely on the training set.
+Specifically, the empirical mutual information between the data X (amino acid sequences) and their corresponding labels Y (indicating whether it is a phosphorylation site or not) is divided into two main components.
+The first component is the empirical conditional entropy of the labels, denoted as $\widehat{\mathcal{H}}\left(Y \mid X \right)$.
+The second component is the empirical marginal entropy of the labels, denoted as $\widehat{\mathcal{H}}\left(Y \right)$.
+Additionally, the cross-entropy loss between the labels and the data, denoted as $\mathrm{CE}$, should also be considered to optimize for binary classification.
+The calculation for these three components are as follows:

-Where we retrieve the standard mutual information by setting the non-negative hyperparameter $\alpha$ to 1.
-The term $p_{i k}$ is the probability that the $i$-th sequence belongs to the $k$-th class.
-In this study, we set K = 2 for our binary classification task.
+Where $|X|$ is the size of the dataset, $i$ indexes the dataset $X$, and $k$ indexes the label categories.
+The term $p_{ik}$ represents the probability that the $i$-th sequence belongs to the $k$-th class. $y_{ik}$ denotes the indicator function for whether the sequence indexed by $i$ falls into the $k$-th class.
+We set $K = 2$, as the task for this study is binary classification.

-Finally, the overall TIM loss function for our model is defined as:
+The final loss function for PTransIPs is defined as:

-Where $y_{i k}$ is 1 if the sequence indexed by $i$ falls into the $k$-th class.
-Otherwise, $y_{i k}$ is 0.
-Throughout our experimental runs, the non-negative hyperparameters $\alpha$ and $\lambda$ were held constant at unity, i.e., $\alpha=\lambda=1$.
+Where $\alpha$ and $\lambda$ are hyperparameters that determine the rate of convergence for each term in the loss function.
+Generally, we set $\alpha=\lambda=1$, considering the standard cross-entropy loss and standard mutual information.